Focus/Tune menu commands

 Use this command to set the direction that the beam will be tilted during all autofocusing operations.
 Enter a number between 0 and 3, where 0 corresponds to tilting with the X coil only, 1 tilts with equal deflections on the X and Y coils, 2 tilts with the Y coil only, and 3 tilts with a negative deflection on X for a positive one on Y. Using a number different than 0, which was the only direction available before SerialEM 3.4, will cause the image to shift in different directions, at 45 degree increments from the shift at direction 0.
 Focus calibrations are specific to the current direction, so the calibration must be done at each direction to be used for autofocusing.

-Use this command to set a minimum total binning to apply when correlating autofocus images from a direct detector.
+Use this command to set a minimum total binning to apply when correlating autofocus images from a direct detector, or from any other camera where SerialEMproperties.txt includes 'UseMinDDDFocusBinning 1' in the properties for that camera.
 The autofocus routine does not apply any binning to the images that it correlates by default, but it is recommended that the Focus images themselves be taken with some binning to reduce the effects of fixed noise in the images.
 It can be difficult to take images with the needed binning with direct detectors because their high gain values make binned images saturate easily.
 Thus, this command allows one to process autofocus images obtained with lower binning as if they had been taken with higher binning.
 Enter the desired total binning.
 When autofocusing, the program either applies additional binning to reach the specified binning, or reduces the cutoff and rolloff of the high-frequency filter to achieve an equivalent effect, or a combination of the two.
 For example, if the total minimum binning is set to 4, unbinned images will be binned by 4 for correlating, images with binning 2 will be binned by 2 again, and images with binning 3 will be correlated with the filter parameters multiplied by 0.75.
-Although this feature currently is applied only for direct detectors, it could easily be provided for other cameras if the need arose.

 Use this command to toggle between having two or three pictures taken for autofocusing.
 With three pictures, the program can separate shift due to drift from the beam tilt-induced image shift used to determine defocus.
 The measured defocus will thus be accurate if the drift is constant.